It is with great sadness that we announce the passing on Gordon A. Smith in his 101st year.

 You can read his obituary in the Globe & Mail and the Vancouver Sun.
 Listen to Smith Foundation Board Chair, Paul Killeen speak about Gordon on The Early Edition on CBC.

-Gordon Appelbe Smith, CM, OBC, is a cornerstone in the history of Modernist painting in Canada.
-His works are held in the collection of the National Gallery of Canada, the Vancouver Art Gallery, the Museum of Modern Art in New York, and the Victoria and Albert Museum in London, England, among others.
+Gordon Appelbe Smith, CM, OBC, LLD, June 18, 1919 – January 18, 2020, is a cornerstone in the history of Modernist painting in Canada.
+His works are held in the collections of the National Gallery of Canada, the Vancouver Art Gallery, the Museum of Modern Art in New York, and the Victoria and Albert Museum in London, England, among others.
 Gordon’s deep belief in art education is what grounds our organization, and what has touched the lives of so many young Canadians.

-At age 100, the consummate artist, educator and art patron, Smith actively supports local visual art initiatives, mentors many, and spends hours a day in the studio.
+The consummate artist, educator and art patron, Smith actively supported local visual art initiatives, mentored many, and spent hours a day in the studio.
 His body of work, executed in many different media, encompasses a diverse range of interests including his displacement to Canada from England as a young man; his World War II experiences; the natural beauty of the British Columbia landscape; and the tension between abstraction and representation.

-It is this legacy that we continue to nurture as we work to develop a love of the arts in our communities.
+It is our great honour and fervent intent to foster his legacy as we continue to support his vision to develop a love of the arts in our communities.